bigtoga/Examples/AI + ML + Predictive Analytics/tensorflow/keras/01 - intro to keras.md

 </details>
 <details><summary>6.
 Use the model to predict new data</summary>

-## Making Predictions with new data
+## 6. Use the model to predict new data

 We can use our trained model to make predictions using `model.predict`